ajarara/jarmac.org/content/time-machine.md

 I've done this before using Docker, which had its issues, but they weren't Docker-specific:

 I had to make sure both Docker and users had permission to read, write, execute their stuff.
 User GIDs needed to be consistent across the host and across the container.
+Avahi loses its functionality when put in a container unless you have a _very_ creative networking setup. [^2]

+[^2]: I suppose it is possible if you bridged your interface and the Docker bridge (or veth, whatever you're using).
+This would mean exposing _every_ Docker service to your LAN, as that is what is needed to get broadcast packets to work.

-Avahi loses its functionality when put in a container unless you have a _very_ creative networking setup.
-Since we need to break the file system and network encapsulation layers anyway, this kind of service really doesn't belong in a container.
-Especially since the Nix packaging system is so good at handling the dependency problem. [^2]
+Since we need to break the file system and network encapsulation layers anyway, putting this service in a container makes little sense.
+Especially since the Nix packaging system is so good at handling the dependency problem.

-[^2]: It's interesting thinking about containers vs Nix.
-On the one hand, they both solve the dependency resolution problem.
-However, that's where they diverge.
-Stock NixOS doesn't care about other forms of encapsulation.
-It focuses more so on build management and configuration.
-In this case NixOS is the clear choice.

 The config is short, readable, and all in one file.
 If you're running NixOS, all you have to do is import the below to get one (changing relevant details like user, directory, allowed hosts, etc.).